cbattlegear/SqlServerMigrationTraining/training/sql2019ads.md

 4. Use Azure Data Studio to assess and migrate SQL Server 2019 database (AdventureWorks2019) to Azure SQL MI.
     - Open Azure SQL Data Studio and [install the Azure SQL Migration extension from the marketplace.](https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/azure-sql-migration-extension?view=sql-server-ver16#install-the-azure-sql-migration-extension)

-    ***NOTE*** - *In the next set of instructions you are prompted to downlaod and install Microsoft Integration runttime, please skip.
+    ***NOTE*** - *In the next set of instructions you are prompted to download and install Microsoft Integration runtime, please skip.
 Not required for this module.*

     - [Follow these instructions to assess and migrate SQL Server.](https://learn.microsoft.com/en-us/azure/dms/tutorial-sql-server-managed-instance-online-ads#launch-the-migrate-to-azure-sql-wizard-in-azure-data-studio)